whiskyechobravo/kerko/docs/config-params.md

 - `title_asc`
 - `title_desc`

-The configuration system does not allow adding new sorts.
+The configuration system does not allow adding new sort options.

 !!! warning